momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 }
 ```

-To build the file for the WASM app, we'll use [wasm-pack](https://github.com/rustwasm/wasm-pack), a tool covering from building Rust to generating a package to be publish to `npm`, though We won't publish our package in this post.
+To build the file for the WASM app, we'll use [wasm-pack](https://github.com/rustwasm/wasm-pack), a tool covering from building Rust to generating a package to be published to `npm`, though We won't publish our package in this post.
 Install `wasm-pack` CLI tool by running `cargo install wasm-pack` and execute the following command:

 ```sh
 wasm-pack build --target web --no-pack --out-dir ./www/pkg